ece362-purdue/proton-labs/lab1-gpio/README.md

 The first step to understanding any microcontroller is to read the datasheet.
 This is a universal *first step* that we want you to remember for not just microcontrollers, but various parts that you will interface to in the future.

-The Pico 2 board is, strictly speaking, not actually the microcontroller - it is a **development board** on which you have an RP2350A microcontroller, which is the black square chip in the center of your Pico 2 board.
+The Proton board is, strictly speaking, not actually the microcontroller - it is a **development board** on which you have an RP2350A microcontroller, which is the black square chip in the center of your Proton board.
 This chip is what holds your microprocessor cores and peripherals.
 The flash memory chip that sits above RP2350 is what receives and holds your program when you click "Flash Project" in VScode.
 When you press the reset button, or provide power to your board, the RP2350 chip reads the program from this flash memory and executes it.
 That code can then be made to interact with the peripherals on the RP2350 chip, and for this lab in particular, configure and control the GPIO pins on the RP2350, which are "broken out" to the physical pins you can see on your board.

 Therefore, when we want to understand the internals of the microcontroller we wish to work with, we want to look up datasheets for "RP2350", not "Pico 2".

 The datasheet for the RP2350 microcontroller can be found [here](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf).
-You can gain a basic introduction to your RP2350-based Pico 2 by reading [Chapter 1: Introduction](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#%5B%7B%22num%22%3A15%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C841.89%2Cnull%5D).
+You can gain a basic introduction to your RP2350-based Proton by reading [Chapter 1: Introduction](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#%5B%7B%22num%22%3A15%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C841.89%2Cnull%5D).

 Next, read [Chapter 9: GPIO](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#%5B%7B%22num%22%3A585%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C841.89%2Cnull%5D) as well as [Chapter 3.1.3: GPIO Control](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#%5B%7B%22num%22%3A41%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C707.498%2Cnull%5D) under SIO.

 You may also want to dive into the "convenience" functions that the Pico SDK provides.
 In your C file, inside main, try writing `gpio_init` as an example.
 VScode's autocomplete will kick in and tell you what this function does.
-If you were using the Pico 2 as a hobbyist, you can call this function, let it configure your pins, and forget about it forever.
+If you were using the Proton as a hobbyist, you can call this function, let it configure your pins, and forget about it forever.

 However, we're computer engineers (or persons taking a 300-level computer engineering course)!
 So, what we're going to do is **dive** into what this function does in terms of the hardware registers defined on RP2350.
 When VScode highlights the function, that means that you can access the definition for it.
 Hold down the Ctrl (or Cmd on Mac) button and click on `gpio_init` to see where it is defined.
 This takes you to the `gpio.c` file, where you'll see that `gpio_init` does three of the things we asked you to figure out above - set the direction of the pin, **put** the value 0 into it (which sets the pin's value to 0), and configures the pin's function to be SIO.
 If you **dive** into those functions, you can see (hopefully) the very same C code you just came up with!